jsgroth/CoffeePSX/README.md

 * PAL display and video timings; only NTSC is supported right now
 * SPU: Capture buffers
 * Some CD-ROM functionality including infrequently used commands and 8-bit CD-XA audio
-* MDEC 4bpp/8bpp modes
-  * Even 15bpp/24bpp MDEC does not work properly in some games, possibly timing-related
 * Analog controllers and P2 inputs
 * More flexible memory card implementation (e.g. an option for whether to share across games or give each game its own emulated card)